· In the News

 by L. Sauguet, P. Raia, G. Henneke and M. Delarue, Nature Comms.
 (Sept 2016).

--Structural basis for an unexpected "in trans" templated activity by TdT: implications for V(D)J recombination,
+-Structural basis for an unexpected "in trans" templated activity by TdT: implications for V(D)J recombination and DNA double-strand-breaks repair in eukaryotes,

 Pentameric Ligand-gated ion channels: drug binding sites in different conformational states